chenyuao-qc/chenyuao-qc.github.io/_pages/about.md

 I received my Ph.D. degree in Applied Mathematics from the [Key Laboratory of Mathematics Mechanization](http://mmrc.amss.cas.cn/), [Academy of Mathematics and Systems Science(AMSS), Chinese Academy of Sciences](http://www.amss.cas.cn/) in 2020, under the supervision of [Prof. Xiao-Shan Gao](http://mmrc.iss.ac.cn/~xgao/).
 I obtained my B.S. in Mathematics and Applied Mathematics from the Hua Loo-Keng Talent Program at the [University of Science and Technology of China(USTC)](https://www.ustc.edu.cn/) in 2015.

 My Homepage in Chinese at Beihang can be found [here](https://shi.buaa.edu.cn/chenyuao/zh_CN/index.htm).
 A full list of my publications can be found on [Google Scholar](https://scholar.google.com.hk/citations?user=xiy-cTYAAAAJ) or [arXiv](https://arxiv.org/a/chen_y_18.html) with author identifier chen_yu_18.
+My Chinese CV could be found [here](https://github.com/chenyuao-qc/chenyuao-qc.github.io/blob/master/files/%E9%99%88%E4%BF%A3%E7%BF%B1%E7%AE%80%E5%8E%86_260707.pdf).

 ### Interests
 - **Quantum Algorithms**